splunk/public-o11y-docs/_includes/admin/roles_navigation.rst

     - No
     - No

-  * - :strong:`View org access tokens`
-    - Yes
-    - No
-    - No
-    - No

   * - :strong:`View org subscription usage`
     - Yes
     - No
     - Yes
     - No

   * - :strong:`View users`
     - Yes